adnan0819/Urban-Tree-Generator/README.md

 * Simply run ```python train_localization.py``` to train the cGAN model
 * Inference and usage of pre-trained models are commented inside train_localization.py

+# Model Architectures

+Below is our deep learning model for Segmentation of trees (Sec 3).

 ![segmentation model](48d_Segmentation_Model.png "48-dimensional Modified Unet Segmentation Model for Segmentation.")

-For the model of our localization network please see the implementatation inside ```train_localization.py``` which is inspired by the standard Tensorflow [cGAN network](https://www.tensorflow.org/tutorials/generative/pix2pix_files/output_dIbRPFzjmV85_0.png).
+For the model of our localization network (Sec.
+4) please see the implementatation inside ```train_localization.py``` which is inspired by the standard Tensorflow [cGAN network](https://www.tensorflow.org/tutorials/generative/pix2pix_files/output_dIbRPFzjmV85_0.png).
 The figure is reproduced below.

 ![localization model](cGAN_Model.png "Conditional GAN Model for  Localization.")